UBC-CS/cpsc330-2022W1/_sources/README.md

 * [Other course documents](https://github.com/UBC-CS/cpsc330/tree/master/docs)

 ## Deliverable due dates (tentative)
 Usually the homework assignments will be due on Mondays (except next week) and will be released on Tuesdays.
 I'll also add the due dates in the [Calendar](https://htmlpreview.github.io/?https://github.com/UBC-CS/cpsc330/blob/master/docs/calendar.html).
-If you find inconsistencies in due dates, follow the due date from  the [Calendar](https://htmlpreview.github.io/?https://github.com/UBC-CS/cpsc330/blob/master/docs/calendar.html).
+If you find inconsistencies in due dates, follow the due date in the Calendar.
+For this course, we'll assume that the [Calendar](https://htmlpreview.github.io/?https://github.com/UBC-CS/cpsc330/blob/master/docs/calendar.html) is always right!

 |Assessment  | Due date |  Where to find? | Where to submit? |
 |-------|-----------|-----------|-----------|